deSp44/deSp44/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 👨 &nbsp; My name is Michał Czaja and I am from Poland.
+- 👨 &nbsp; My name is Michał Czaja.
+I'm from Poland.
 - 🤔 &nbsp; Interested in .NET technology and everything related to it.
+- ⚡ &nbsp; My biggest project - a website for storing recipes. <a href="https://smart-recipes.pl">Check it out for yourself!</a>
 - 👨🏽‍💻 &nbsp; I’m currently working on improving my programming skills.
-- 🌱 &nbsp; I'm currently learning everything about ASP.NET Core and creating web application.
+- 🌱 &nbsp; I'm currently learning everything about .NET Core, Vue.js and creating web application.
-- ⚡ &nbsp; I just finished creating a website for storing recipes. <a href="https://smart-recipes.pl">Check it out for yourself!</a>
-- 💼 &nbsp; I'm looking for a job that will help me develop my skills and give me more experience.
+- 💼 &nbsp; I'm currently working for a company.
 - 🎓 &nbsp; Studying Computer Science in Lublin at the WSEI university.

 ## Languages and Tools: